EnterpriseDB/barman/doc/manual/21-preliminary_steps.en.md

 ```

 This option represents the maximum number of concurrent streaming
-connection that the server will be allowed to manage.
+connections that the server will be allowed to manage.

 Another important parameter is `max_replication_slots`, which
-represent the maximum number of replication slots that the server will
+represents the maximum number of replication slots [^replslot94]
-be allowed to manage.
+that the server will be allowed to manage.
 This parameter is needed if you are planning to
 use the streaming connection to receive WAL files over the streaming
 connection: